 There are many places to walk, ride your bicycle, and watch the wintering birds.
 Check out Rockport Memorial Park (PDF) for some easy and accessible walking trails and dog parks.
 There are two ponds at the park where you can observe waterfowl.
 You can take the Turtle Creek Hike and Bike Trail from the park and go just over a mile (one way) on a ten-foot-wide concrete path along Tule Creek.
 There are information signs along the way about plants and birds.
 It’s a lovely escape to nature inside this little town.

 Birding is as avid a pastime in Rockport as fishing.
 The area is home to hundreds of migratory birds including the elusive Whooping Crane.
-These cranes probably won’t be seen inside the city, but you can drive north about an hour to the Aransas National Wildlife Center to see them.
+These cranes probably won’t be seen inside the city, but you can drive north about an hour to the Aransas National Wildlife Refuge to see them.
 There are hiking trails as well as a marvelous driving loop around the sanctuary.
 Enjoy the accessible boardwalks to the water’s edge as well as a boardwalk tower for a “birds-eye” view of the Gulf and the sanctuary.

 A must-go place for birding in Rockport is the Bent Oaks Rookery Park.
 It faces the bay and is home to great blue herons and great egrets.
 These birds nest on top of the magnificent southern live oak trees that fill the park.
 You must stay in the parking area to observe the birds so as not to disturb them.
 Don’t worry about seeing them.
 They are constantly flying (sometimes in formation) back and forth across the road to the bay.
 There are little spats between the birds for the best roosts on top of the trees.
 It is a never-ending show, and it’s free to view.
 The great blue herons have distinctive U-shaped necks, and the great egrets are snowy white.